Blent1050/Blent1050/README.md

 ### Hi there 👋

 I'm a software developer currently working with Nava PBC.
-Most of my contributions are on other platforms, but any of my personal projects are publicly avaiable here on Github.
+Most of my contributions are on other platforms, but any of my personal projects are available publicly here on Github.

 ### Current Status